berkedilekoglu/compare-model-results/README.md

 comparison is a Python library to visualize results of different models.

-comparison just supports binary classification.
+> comparison just supports binary classification.

+> To get visually qualified results, plot at most 7 models

+> You can get detailed comparison for up to 3 models

 <kbd>
 ![Alt text](https://github.com/berkedilekoglu/compare-model-results/blob/main/plot_example.png)
 </kbd>